mcc85sx/FightingEntropy/readme.md

 Markup Language/XAML, Windows Presentation (Foundation|Framework)/WPF, with DataBinding/MVVM synchronizing
 the PowerShell components to the GUI.

 In it's current state, the module is broken down into several classes and functions.
-Running the following installation code in PowerShell will allow a live installation of the modification thus far.
-Intentions to bring this fully cross platform highly depend on WPF and Xamarin still needing implementation on Linux.

-In other words, some things in FightingEntropy work in Linux, some things don't.
+Some things in FightingEntropy work in Linux, some things don't.
 The "Write-Theme" function was written specifically to work on each platform that PowerShell supports.
 Other namespaces don't work fully, and the linux side development has taken a back seat for the time being.